directvt/vtm/doc/architecture.md

   end
 ```

-In vtm, the entire user interface is represented by a mosaic of text cells forming a TUI matrix.
-The resulting TUI matrix is ​​rendered either into its own GUI window or into a compatible text console.
-Currently, rendering into a native GUI window is only available on the Windows platform; on Unix platforms, a terminal emulator is required.
+Vtm is a text-based application where the entire user interface is represented by a mosaic of text cells forming a TUI matrix.
+The resulting TUI matrix is ​​just rendered either into its own GUI window or into a compatible text console.

+It can run indefinitely nested, forming a text-based desktop environment.

+<sup>Currently, rendering into a native GUI window is only available on the Windows platform; on Unix platforms, a terminal emulator is required.</sup>

 ## Process model